dogfootruler-kr/DiscordMaiteBot/README.md

 Once the bot is up and running, here is the discord commands:
 ```
-!menu // Get a menu
+$menu // Get a menu
 ortolan // Misterious command
 ```